pawap90/ghostbot/README.md

 # ghost-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A victorian child ghost that haunts your repo
+A victorian child ghost that haunts your repo

+> A GitHub App built with [Probot](https://github.com/probot/probot)

 ## Setup